 5. Run continuous endpoint scans

-- Practice constant location awareness, especially for mobile assets like smartphones and laptops that are vulnerable to loss or theft.
+- Practice constant location awareness, especially for mobile assets like smartphones and laptops that is vulnerable to loss, or theft.

 6. Implement automated patching